 Spring’s Dual Nature In Classic Literature, Fiction, Literary Fiction S Spring is the time of year when it is summer in the sun and winter in the shade.
 Charles Dickens – Martin Chuzzlewit Purchase Now

-Never Alone In Classic Literature, Comedy, Fiction N It is the fate of a lonely man never to be alone.
+Not Repine In Classic Literature, Comedy, Fiction N We must not repine; it is the common lot of humanity.
 Charles Dickens – The Pickwick Papers Purchase Now